jpace/glark/README.md

   * `--match-name`=REGEXP:
     Search only files with names that match the given regular expression.
 As in find(1), this works on the basename of the file.
 The expression can be negated and modified with `!` and `i`, such as `!/io\.[hc]$/i`.
-This option can be specified multiple times, in which case only files matching *any* of the given expressions will be searched.
+This option, and all `--match-` and `--not-` options, can be specified multiple times, in which case only files matching *any* of the given expressions will be searched.

+  * `--not-name`=REGEXP:
+    Do not search files with base names matching the given regular expression.
+    If this option is specified multiple times, only files matching *none* of the given expressions will be searched.

   * `--match-path`=REGEXP:
     Search only files with full names that match the given regular expression.
     As in find(1), this works on the path of the file.
-This option can be specified any number of times, with same logic as `--match-name`.

-  * `--not-name`=REGEXP:
-    Do not search files with base names matching the given regular expression.
-    This option can be specified multiple times, in which case only files matching *none* of the given expressions will be searched.

   * `--not-path`=REGEXP:
-    Do not search files with full names matching the given regular expression.
+    Skip files with full names matching the given regular expression.
-    This option can also be specified multiple times.

   * `--match-dirname`=REGEXP:
     Search only directories with basenames matching the given expression.